 This combined degree allows students to add their choice of a Social Science program to the standard, professionally accredited Architecture program offered by the Faculty of the Built Environment.
 It provides flexibility in the choice of courses with the full Social Science program and enables students to gain a broad education in Social Science as well as the specialised studies of Architecture.
-Because Architecture and Social Science program contains a percentage of open electives, the program requires only one additional session cf study to gain the additional study is taken concurrently with the BArch program and both can be completed in eleven sessions.
+Because Architecture and Social Science program contains a percentage of open electives, the program requires only one additional session of study to gain the additional qualification of Bachelor of Social Science.
+In general, the BSocSc courses are taken concurrently with the BArch program so that both can be completed in eleven sessions.

-The award of this ccmbined degree demands an amalgamation of the conditions governing both the BArch degree and the BSocSc degree with changes to the requirements for participation in General Education programs and total units of credit.
+The award of this combined degree demands an amalgamation of the conditions governing both the BArch degree and the BSocSc degree with changes to the requirements for participation in General Education programs and total units of credit.